-The School of Nursing at West Virginia Wesleyan College is working toward a fully-functioning simulation-based education for students, thanks to a gift and challenge grant from The Naylor Family Fund in 2010 and 2012, respectively.
+The School of Nursing at West Virginia Wesleyan College houses a fully-functioning simulation-based education for students, thanks to a gift and challenge grant from The Naylor Family Fund in 2010 and 2012, respectively.
 As of 2013, the challenge grant was met, and the Howard D. and Audrey Holden Naylor Nursing Simulation Lab was expanded to include a multiple-room facility that helps nursing students gain real-world experience within the safety of the classroom.

 Shannon R. Bosley, MSN, RN is the director of simulation in the School, and her primary responsibility is to create nursing care scenarios that mirror real-life situations as closely as possible.
 This simulation-based education helps students understand how actual scenarios in a real hospital would work and how to respond to them.